 Adding a little variety can be something as simple as using a different flavor or fruit in custard oatmeal.
 Changing flavors up doesn’t have to involve cooking entirely different meals unless that’s what you are looking for.

-If trying new recipes is your jam, then I have the perfect recipe for you to start out with – Maple coconut peanut crunch granola!
+If trying new recipes is your jam, then I have the perfect recipe for you to start with – Maple coconut peanut crunch granola!

 Granola is a favorite in our house.
 It also happens to be one I rely on often for breakfast on days when we’re in a bit of a hurry and need to get out the door.